magic003/notes/The_Algorithm_Design_Manual/1_Introduction_to_Algorithm_Design/README.md

 Problem specifications have two parts:
 * the set of allowed input instances,
 * the required properties of the algorithm's output.

+### 1.3.4 Induction and Recursion

+Mathemtical induction is usually the right to verify the correctness of a recursive or incremental insertion algorithm.